 Today, President Poroshenko meets at the Ukraine House with the National Investment Council – CEOs of European, American and Asian firms with major investments in Ukraine.
 Also at the meeting will be Finance Minister Oksana Markarova and Christine Lagarde, managing director of the IMF.

 The EU proposal for a new, 10-year Russia-Ukraine gas transit contract calls for guaranteed minimum annual flows at 60 billion cubic meters, 31% below 87 bcm handled by the Ukraine pipelines last year, according to Reuters report from Brussels.
 On Monday, Russian and Ukrainian negotiators took home to study a proposal by Maroš Šefčović, European Commission vice president for Energy.
 The three sides are to meet in May to see if they can agree on a contract to replace the 10-year contract that expires Dec.
-31.in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.
+31.

 Two contracts will be needed for Russian gas to flow through Ukraine next year, Elena Zerkal, deputy foreign minister for European Integration writes on Facebook.
 One would be a Russian-Ukraine interconnection under EU energy law.
 The second contract would be a Naftogaz-Gazprom contract for gas transit services.
 Gazprom proposes simply rolling over the existing agreement for 10 years.
 Ukraine officials reject this, saying the current contract does not comply with EU law and does not set minimum flows.